simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 Another important factor is **airflow**.
 Good airflow is crucial for keeping your components cool and preventing overheating.
 Look for cases with _ample ventilation_ and _fan mounting options_ to ensure proper airflow.

-Additionally, consider the **aesthetics** of the case.
+Also, consider the **aesthetics** of the case.
 Choose a case that matches your personal style and complements the overall look of your setup.

 Here are some key points to keep in mind when determining the right case for your build: